PhD (Anthropology), Australian National University, 2007

-Inge is a linguistic anthropologist with more than twenty years experience in Indigenous education, languages and literacy.
-Prior to coming to CAEPR in 2003, she was a teacher, teacher linguist, adult literacy educator and education consultant in Indigenous communities in the Northern Territory and Western Australia.
+Inge is a linguistic anthropologist with some thirty year’s experience in Indigenous education, languages and literacy.
+Prior to coming to the ANU in 2003, she was a teacher, teacher linguist, adult literacy educator and education consultant in Indigenous communities in the Northern Territory and Western Australia.

-Inge's research interests include community-based out of school learning and literacy; youth, digital media and new literacies; family literacy; Australian Indigenous languages and literacy; school to work transitions; and population mobility.
+Inge’s research interests include community-based out of school learning and literacy; youth, digital media and new literacies; Australian Indigenous languages, literacy and new media; and school to work transitions.

 Awards and Fellowships